ahmadmayahi/mayahi.net/content/posts/laravel/laravel-tagging-explained.md

 But that’s still vague for many developers.

-In this post, I will explain the tagging by looking discovering a real-world example, so let’s get started.
+In this post, I will explain the tagging by looking at a real-world example, so let’s get started.

 ## Scanning a file using different OCRs
 In one of my side projects, I used the following OCR systems to scan the uploaded document: